Currency: Bahamian Dollar (par w/USD)

-WiFi Availability: There are several free WiFi hotspots in the Bahamas both in Nassau and Freeport.
+Connectivity: There are several free WiFi hotspots in the Bahamas both in Nassau and Freeport.

-Airports: There are three major airports servicing flights that travel to the Bahamas.
+International Airports: There are three major airports servicing flights that travel to the Bahamas.
 The first one is Lynden Pindling International Airport in New Providence.
 The other two are Marsh Harbour International Airport and Grand Bahama International Airport.

-Visa Required?
-Visa requirement for tourists that travel to the Bahamas will vary depending on which country the tourist is traveling from.
+Visa Requirements Visa requirement for tourists that travel to the Bahamas will vary depending on which country the tourist is traveling from.
 For example, US and Canadian citizens do not need a visa to travel to the Bahamas and can stay for a maximum of 8 months.
 Latin American citizens, on the other hand, do not require a visa as well but must have a valid passport during the entire duration of their intended stay.